Zac Posen Refuses To Design Clothes For Melania And Ivanka Trump

-Zac Posen has dressed Melania and Ivanka Trump in the past, however, he has recently joined other fashion designers in expressing his refusal in dressing the first ladies during their time in the White House.
+Zac Posen has dressed Melania and Ivanka Trump in the past, however; he has recently joined other fashion designers in expressing his refusal in dressing the first ladies during their time in the White House.
 In an interview with The Daily Beast, Posen firmly stated that he has “no current plans to dress members of the first family.”
-Posen said everyone has a political responsibility and asserted that everyone has a voice, including those in the fashion industry.
+Posen said everyone has a political responsibility and asserted that everyone has a voice — including those in the fashion industry.

 Posen’s stance is very different from Tommy Hilfiger who was asked his thoughts on Sophie Theallet’s refusal to dress Melania.
 In November of 2016, Hilfiger said designers should not “become political about it” when it comes to fashion and designing clothes, according to Women’s Wear Daily.

-Zac isn’t the only top fashion designer to join in on the Trump fashion boycott.
-Several other designers, including Marc Jacobs and Tom Ford, have also spoken out about whether or not they’ll dress Melania or Ivanka Trump.
+Zac isn’t the only top fashion designer to join in on the Trump fashion boycott; several other designers including Marc Jacobs and Tom Ford have also spoken out about whether or not they’ll dress Melania or Ivanka Trump.

 “… Everybody has a voice, whether in fashion or any field… I’m very upset with the state of affairs right now… I always try to be optimistic.
 I think that freedom will prevail.
 And I don’t dictate who buys my clothing in a store.”